 |Housing Status||Off Campus||With Parents or Relatives|

-Students enrolled in the Graduate Tax Program will pay $1,250 per credit hour for tuition in the 2022-2023 academic year.
+Students enrolled in the Graduate Tax Program will pay $1,550 per credit hour for tuition in the 2022-2023 academic year.
 There is also a $50 general fee assessed each semester.
 Living expenses will be calculated based on the terms attending and modality of courses selected and will be included in the budget.
 Please note that determination of living expenses may vary as different cost expenditures are used for in-person versus online courses.

-Students in the JD/MBA program will pay $1,042 per credit hour for tuition for any MBA classes in the 2020-2021 academic year in addition to their regular JD tuition and fees; MBA books are estimated at $46 per credit hour.
-Living expenses for summer while taking MBA classes can be included in a student's budget.
+Students in the JD/MBA program will pay per credit hour for tuition of any MBA classes they enroll in, in addition to their regular JD tuition and fees; MBA books are estimated at $46 per credit hour.
+Living expenses for the summer semester while taking MBA classes can be included in a student's budget.
 Students can find additional information on Graduate Program Rates with the Bursar's Office.

 All full-time JD students must be covered by health insurance.
 You must either enroll in the school-sponsored plan or show proof of other comparable coverage and waive out of the Villanova University sponsored plan.
 If you are unable to waive out of the school-sponsored plan, you may contact the Office of Financial Aid to request additional loan funding.
 Requests will be reviewed on a case-by-case basis.
 If your request is approved, we will increase your budget to cover the estimated 12-month premium for the Villanova University-sponsored insurance plan.
 Please click here for more information.

 The Bursar’s Office handles all billing and payments.
 Fall semester bills are typically available for viewing in July and Spring semester bills are usually available in November.
 Paper bills will not be mailed.
 You can access your bill through your myNova account in the Student Tab under Bursar Links.